Financial Wellness

 • Are you a spender, saver, or somewhere in between?

-Your money personality is a set of financial traits defining your behavior towards money.
-Spenders love to splurge, and savers prefer to accumulate wealth, and those in between balance both.
+Your money personality is a set of financial traits that define your behavior toward money.
+Spenders love to splurge; savers prefer to accumulate wealth, and those in between balance both.

 Uncover Money Scripts and Limiting Beliefs